tbruyelle/RxPermissions/README.md

 ## Status

-**This library is at a very early stage of development, so contributions are welcome.
+**This library is still beta, so contributions are welcome.
+I'm currently using it in production since months without issue.**
-It should not be used in production, or at your own risk.**

 ## Benefits